ccoyotedev/aavegotchi-extension/README.md

 > This project aims to provide a simple chrome extenstion that allows you to view and pet your Aavegotchis.

+To view project:

+- Clone to local folder
+- cd to project and npm install
+- npm run build
+- Go to Chrome extenstions
+- Toggle developer mode -> Click Load unpacked
+- Locate and select build file within the project

 ## 🎉 Features

 - **View Gotchi**